-40.

 FlatTires: " Hrmmmm..
 Interesting.
 So, heres the

-have one of these in your house?"
+real question: Do you have one of these in your house?"

 B-Girl: "Well, actually I don't, I use a bucket!!!"